 Shotokan Karate of America (SKA) is a nonprofit organization teaching traditional karate-do in the United States since 1956 (most Americans had never even heard of karate in 1956).
-Because of SKA’s strong resolve to offer high-quality martial arts to the public, SKA has remained non-commercial, non-profit, and continues to offer authentic, traditional martial arts instruction at affordable rates under the direction and leadership of Mr. Tsutomu Ohshima, Shihan (chief instructor) through more than 140 dojos across the United States and Canada with affiliates worldwide until his retirement in 2018 at age 88.
-At his retirment, Ohshima Sensei appointed a shihan for each national affiliate.
-Jim Sagawa was named SKA Shihan..
+Because of SKA’s strong resolve to offer high-quality martial arts to the public, SKA has remained non-commercial, non-profit, and continues to offer authentic, traditional martial arts instruction at affordable rates under the direction and leadership of Mr. Tsutomu Ohshima, founder, through more than 140 dojos across the United States and Canada with affiliates worldwide.
+In 2018, Ohshima Sensei appointed a shihan for each national affiliate.
+Jim Sagawa was named SKA Shihan.
+Jim retired in Feb, 2020 and John Teramoto was named Shihan.

 To preserve, perpetuate and advance the legacy of Shotokan Karate for the betterment of the lives of those who train, and to contribute positively to human history.